btzy/nativefiledialog-extended/README.md

 ## Bindings in other languages

-You can use this library in other languages too! 🚀 Here's a list of other projects that expose this native API to other programming languages.
-Please report issues with these bindings on their respective repositories.
+This library is compatible with other programming languages as well.
+Below are some projects that provide bindings to the native API in different languages.
+Please report any issues with these bindings on their respective repositories.

 - **Rust:** [nfde-rs](https://github.com/btzy/nfde-rs)
 - **Java/Kotlin:** [Native File Dialog Java](https://github.com/WonderzGmbH/nativefiledialog-java)
 - **Java:** [LWJGL - Lightweight Java Game Library 3](https://github.com/LWJGL/lwjgl3)

-❤️ If you've made your own bindings for your favorite programming language, I'd love to add it to this list!
+❤️ If you have created bindings for your favorite programming language, feel free to share them for inclusion!

 # Basic Usage